Paxton strikes out MLB-high 16, but A's beat Mariners 3-2 | New Country 923

-SEATTLE (AP) — James Paxton struck out a major league-high 16 in seven dominant innings, but the Seattle bullpen blew a late lead and the Oakland Athletics rallied past the Mariners 3-2 Wednesday night.
+That fastball led to the finest performance of Paxton’s career with a major league-high 16 strikeouts on Wednesday night.
+And yet it ended up coming in a Seattle loss after the Mariners’ bullpen blew a late lead and saw the A’s rally for a 3-2 win.

+It left the Mariners clubhouse filled with mixed feelings — thrilled about what Paxton did, and frustrated about blowing a game it should have won.

+Paxton departed after seven innings with a 2-0 lead, then watched Jed Lowrie hit a two-run homer off Juan Nicasio in the eighth inning and Mark Canha opened the ninth with a home run against Edwin Diaz (0-1).
+Diaz had allowed just one earned run in 15 appearances this season.

+“Paxton was just gross today.
+I haven’t faced him in a couple years and just trying to hit that heater was tough,” Canha said.
+“It was kind of like a sigh of relief in the dugout when he finally got out of there, because he was rolling.”

-Paxton was overpowering in arguably the finest performance of his career, posting the highest strikeout total by a Seattle pitcher since Randy Johnson fanned 19 on Aug.
+The bullpen collapse muted Paxton’s accomplishment.
+He posted the highest strikeout total by a Seattle pitcher since Randy Johnson fanned 19 on Aug.
 8, 1997.
 He got 14 A’s on swinging strikeouts.

-Paxton left with a 2-0 lead.
-Jed Lowrie hit a two-run homer off Juan Nicasio in the eighth inning, then Mark Canha opened the ninth with a home run against Edwin Diaz (0-1).
-Diaz had allowed just one earned run in 15 appearances this season.

 The left-handed Paxton was the fourth different pitcher in Mariners history to strike out at least 16 in a game, joining Johnson, Mike Moore and Mark Langston.
 Johnson struck out 19 twice, 18 once, and 16 twice in his Mariners career, while Moore and Langston reached the mark once.